Gyrotank/CpnTransformer/README.md

 \> java CpnToUnit file1 file2 -r

+You can also run program with a single argument (name of the source file):

+\> java CpnToUnit sourceFile.cpn

+In this case, the output file will be created named sourceFile_CpnToUnit.cpn.

 The program uses modified CPN parser originally written by Oleg Matsuk, which turns XML CPN representation into an object form.